In the name of God, the Merciful, the Compassionate"

 11. 11.
 Rehabilitation and expansion of the industrial installations and making use of science and technology for the increase of employment and domestic production.

-12. 12.
-Making logical use of all the economic capabilities, the present resources and capitals in the country.
 13. 13.
 Struggle for social justice (ie. Attaching vaster role for the government in handling the country's economy through the state sector with regards to the promotion of the weaker layers and strata of the society.
 Just use of the national wealth particularly now that the overwhelming majority of the population of the country are living on relief supplies donated by international sources.

 14. 14.
 Supply of healthy and cheap foodstuff to the consumers through coupon system.